 Hello!
 My name is Emily.

-My Shanghai friends call me Crimson, and this Blog is my home in the vast land of the World Wide Web.
-Thus the name of this Blog.
+My Shanghai friends call me Crimson, therefore the name of this blog.

 – I’m am an early bird, but a late bloomer.